 Principle 1 states a fishery must be conducted in a manner that does not lead to over-fishing or depletion of the exploited populations and, for those populations that are depleted, the fishery must be conducted in a manner that demonstrably leads to their recovery.

 The current management approach for all hake stocks is based on stock assessment models and involves regular reviews of the total allowable catch (TAC) and total allowable commercial catch (TACCs).
 Changes to the TAC/TACCs or any other management measures are implemented to ensure the stocks are managed to the default target and limit reference points as specified in the Harvest Strategy Standard.
-The stock assessment results are reported in the Ministry for Primary Industries Fisheries Assessment Plenary documents, with the likelihood of current and projected stock status being below target and both soft and hard limit levels being reported.
+The stock assessment results are reported in the Fisheries New Zealand Fisheries Assessment Plenary documents, with the likelihood of current and projected stock status being below target and both soft and hard limit levels being reported.
 Scientific advice is consistent with achieving the target biomass and achieving acceptable risks.

 The current biomass for each hake stock is well above the target reference point and is at a level which maintains high productivity and has a low probability of recruitment overfishing.
 The estimated catch has been less than the TACC since 2005 in all regions and does not currently constrain catches.

 Environmental impact of fishing